 Let us first introduce a first trivial result related to trader liquidity.
 Recall that $x_t^j$ is the cash endowment of trader $j$ at time $t$.
 All the proofs are reported in Appendix \ref{sec_app_proof}.

-\begin{lem} There exists a finite amount of initial cash endowment, denoted as $x_0$, such that each trader can submit at least one buy order, at the bid price $q_t=(1-\alpha)u_t+\alpha \overline{p}_{t-1}$, during each trading period $t$ without going bankrupt, i.e., for each agent $j$, $x_t^j\geq0$ for all $t$. \end{lem}
+\begin{lem} There exists a finite amount of initial cash endowment, denoted as $x_0$, such that each trader can submit at least one buy order at the bid price $q_t=(1-\alpha)u_t+\alpha \overline{p}_{t-1}$ during each trading period $t$ without going bankrupt, i.e., for each agent $j$, $x_t^j\geq0$ for all $t$. \end{lem}

-Thus, in the following we assume that: \begin{as} Traders' initial endowments are equal to $x_0^j=x_0$ and $y_0^j=1$ for each agent $j$, i.e., traders have enough endowment to at least submit one buy or sell quote for each trading time period $t$. \end{as}
+Thus, in the following we assume that: \begin{as} Traders' initial endowments are equal to $x_0^j=x_0=\kappa FV_0 T$ and $y_0^j=T$ for each agent $j$, i.e., traders have enough endowment to at least\footnote{These values do not represent the minimum amount of endowment to ensure that traders can submit one buy or sell quote for each period.} submit one buy or sell quote for each trading time period $t$. \end{as}

 At first glance, the above assumption seems to limit the insights one can gain from the subsequent analysis.
 However, this assumption may be valid in a laboratory framework, where an experiment may be designed to guarantee that each participant can actively participate in the market.
 For instance, in the SSW experiment design, traders were provided with an endowment of cash and stock quantity equivalent to about\footnote{Precisely, in one of the SSW experiment designs, three classes of traders were considered with different endowments of cash and share quantity, which on average they correspond to an endowment of $\$13.05$, see, e.g., Table 1 of \cite{duffy2006asset}.} $\$13$, which corresponds to have an initial endowment of $\$ 9.40$ and one stock.
 With this kind of endowment, we may expect that in the laboratory, no one of the agents will become bankrupt on average and can actively participate in the market, posting bids and asks quotes.
 This is what is also observed in the simulation analysis of \cite{cordoni_2021_simulation}, where traders were equipped with an initial inventory of $\$10$ and two stocks and posted at least six outstanding orders for each trading period.